 Editor’s Choice: Cold Steel Jungle Machete

 Next in line, we have the Gerber Bear Grylls Parang Machete.
 Of course, almost everybody knows who Bear Grylls is, and to endorse a machete is a huge thing.
 Now the Gerber Bear Grylls Parang has a name to uphold.
 Like the Cold Steel Jungle Machete, the Gerber Bear Grylls Parang is also an economical choice.
 It’s also one of the most comfortable machetes to handle.
 It makes good work of dense vegetation and it’ll hold its edge even after a lot of punishment.
 The only reason why this didn’t take the top spot is because of its lack of chopping power against thick chunks of wood.
-The blade doesn’t seem to work well when hacking through them.
+However, the blade doesn’t seem to work well when hacking through them.

 Last but not the least, is the Condor Tool and Knife machete.
 Its beautiful aesthetics and quality carbon steel are the highlights of this machete.
 The Condor Tool and Knife machete performs as good as it looks.
 Capable of cutting down large branches, this machete makes tearing through vegetation a piece of cake.
 Its shape is also meant to optimize cutting power and makes strokes more efficient with minimal effort.
-This Machete tags along the best of the best because of its all-around utility function.

 Walter J. Farrell is an accountant who is very passionate about sharing his knowledge on high tech gadgets.
 He started AuthorityAdviser to help people know more about the products that are currently a hit in the market.